 Erindale real estate guide & listings for sale

-Erindale is a good neighbourhood to buy a home in for those who prefer a calm atmosphere.
-This part of Mississauga is quiet overall, as there isn't a lot of street noise or city clamour.
-Finally, most locations in the neighbourhood have reasonably good access to parks, like Riverwood Park and Woodland Park, since reaching one from the majority of homes for sale is easy and there are around 20 public green spaces close by for residents to enjoy.
+Erindale is a good neighbourhood to buy a house in for those who prefer a slower-paced atmosphere.
+This area is reasonably quiet overall, as there isn't a lot of street noise or city clamour.
+Lastly, there are about 20 parks close by for residents to unwind in, including Riverwood Park and Woodland Park, making them very easy to access from a large number of locations in Erindale.

 Erindale is very car friendly.
 Parking is easy.
 In contrast, the public transit system in Erindale is somewhat poor.
 Thankfully, there are a few bus lines passing through the neighbourhood, and most properties are very close to a bus stop.
 It is at times difficult for pedestrians to navigate Erindale as few daily errands can be run without the use of a vehicle.
 In contrast, moving around by bicycle is convenient in this neighbourhood since the cycling infrastructure is comprehensive.

 In Erindale, about one third of buildings are single detached homes, and the rest of the dwellings are mainly large apartment buildings, small apartment buildings, and townhouses.
 This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.
 Homeowners occupy around three quarters of the units in Erindale whereas the rest are rented.
 Most homes in this part of Mississauga were built in the 1960s and 1970s, during its most significant construction boom.